ssell/OcularEngineWebsite/README.md

 ## Overview

-Rough website quickly put together to server as a landing spot for the [Ocular Engine](https://www.github.com/ssell/OcularEngine) project.
+Rough website quickly put together to serve as a landing spot for the [Ocular Engine](https://www.github.com/ssell/OcularEngine) project.

 Might serve as a good lesson on how _not_ to do web development.